-Table of Contents Risks Related to Ownership of Our Common Stock An active trading market for our common stock may not be sustained.
+Risks Related to Ownership of Our Common Stock

+An active trading market for our common stock may not be sustained.

 In May 2014, we closed our initial public offering.
 Prior to our initial public offering, there was no public market for shares of our common stock.
 Although we have completed our initial public offering and shares of our common stock are listed and trading on The NASDAQ Global Market, an active trading market for our shares may not be sustained.
 If an active market for our common stock does not continue, it may be difficult for our stockholders to sell their shares without depressing the market price for the shares or sell their shares at or above the prices at which they acquired their shares or sell their shares at the time they would like to sell.
 Any inactive trading market for our common stock may also impair our ability to raise capital to continue to fund our operations by selling shares.

 We expect that our stock price may fluctuate significantly.

 Prior to our initial public offering, you could not buy or sell our common stock publicly.
 The trading price of our common stock is highly volatile and is subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
-In addition to the factors discussed in this Risk Factors section and elsewhere in this quarterly report, these factors include: • Any delay in filing our response to the CRL received from the FDA with respect to Twirla and any adverse development or perceived adverse development with respect to the FDA s review of our response; • Adverse results in our ongoing Phase 3 clinical trial for Twirla; • Our failure to commercialize Twirla, if approved, or develop and commercialize additional product candidates; • Unanticipated efficacy, safety or tolerability concerns related to the use of Twirla; Regulatory actions with respect to Twirla;
+In addition to the factors discussed in this Risk Factors section and elsewhere in this quarterly report, these factors include:

+• Any delay in filing our response to the CRL received from the FDA with respect to Twirla and any adverse development or perceived adverse development with respect to the FDA s review of our response;

+• Adverse results in our SECURE Phase 3 clinical trial for Twirla;

+• Our failure to commercialize Twirla, if approved, or develop and commercialize additional product candidates;

-Inability to obtain adequate product supply of Twirla or inability to do so at acceptable prices;
+- Unanticipated efficacy, safety or tolerability concerns related to the use of Twirla; - Regulatory actions with respect to Twirla; - Inability to obtain adequate product supply of Twirla or inability to do so at acceptable prices; - Adverse results or delays in our clinical trials for our other product candidates;

-• Adverse results or delays in our clinical trials for our other product candidates; • limited Changes in laws or regulations applicable to Twirla or any future product candidates, including but not to clinical trial requirements for approvals; • Actual or anticipated fluctuations in our financial condition and operating results; • Actual or anticipated changes in our growth rate relative to our competitors; • Competition from existing products or new products that may emerge; • joint ver Announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships ntures, collaborations or capital commitments; • to the pr Failure to meet or exceed financial estimates and projections of the investment community or that we provide ublic; • Issuance of new or updated research or reports by securities analysts; • Fluctuations in the valuation of companies perceived by investors to be comparable to us; 63 common stock
+• Changes in laws or regulations applicable to Twirla or any future product candidates, including but not limited to clinical trial requirements for approvals;

+- Actual or anticipated fluctuations in our financial condition and operating results; - Actual or anticipated changes in our growth rate relative to our competitors; - Competition from existing products or new products that may emerge;

+• Announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments;

+• Failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public;

+- Issuance of new or updated research or reports by securities analysts; - Fluctuations in the valuation of companies perceived by investors to be comparable to us; - Share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - Additions or departures of key management or scientific personnel;